AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 3. Admin staff requests to list all blood donations by a specified donor.
 4. BloodNet returns a list of blood donations, sorted by donation date in descending order.
 5. Admin staff requests to delete a specified blood donation record.
+6. BloodNet requests for confirmation.
-6. User confirms deletion.
+7. Admin staff confirms deletion.
-7. BloodNet deletes the donation record.
+8. BloodNet deletes the donation record.

 Use case ends.